jgato/jgato/random_docs/ACM_and_RH_installations.md

 * Assisted Installer, which is the service that deploys the cluster based on an service living in your Hub cluster.
 It is a controller monitoring some resources that define a cluster creation.
 More about these resources [above](#Custom-resources-involved-in-the-process).

   Assisted Installer cannot create the Infrastructure and it is only limited to BareMetal installations.

+  Assisted Installer is composed by the Assisted Service and the Assisted Agent.

 * BareMetalOpertor/Metal3: The BMO is in charge of managing a new CRD called BareMetalHosts.
 It contains information about the BareMetal servers and its BMCs.
 So, it can inspect the hardware, boot/switchoff, provision boot images, etc.